AWH-GlobalPotential-X/AWH-Geo/README.md

 OUTPUT TABLES: An Output Table in Google Sheets and housed in your Google Drive folder is necessary to run AWH-Geo.
 Several Output Tables were used for the limits analysis (Figure 2a-c) and the final results (Figure 3b-c) in the paper, and [are accessible here](https://drive.google.com/drive/folders/1z1V1nGLJy9g7SSvizrahmGd5imDGq5lR).
 You can copy these to your Drive (to any location).
 Once copied to your Drive, remove the "Copy of " in the beginning of the name of the new file which now lives in your Drive.
 This can be then run through AWH-Geo using their CODENAME (characters after "OutputTable_" in the document name).

+FIGURE CREATION: Code to produce figure 3 for paper are included and can be run as standalone script. (partial, update soon)

 For questions, please contact the paper's corresponding author Jackson Lord at jacksonlord@gmail.com